 Everyone is responsible for acting with integrity.
 Together we (as an organization, staff, students, and guests) are responsible for the integrity of Tilburg University.
-The rules in this Code of Conduct are intended to ensure decency within the organization.
-They will help you with your choices regarding behavior and contacts.
+The rules in this Code of Conduct will help you with your choices regarding behavior and contacts.

 It is important that, within Tilburg University, there is a culture of helping each other and holding each other to account with regard to observing integrity norms and values.
 Tilburg University’s Code of Conduct applies the following seven themes to the actions of employees, students, and guests.
 Each theme has a number of rules and explains possible dilemmas.

 Theme 1: Etiquette and Social Safety

 Within Tilburg University, we are open, we get together, and we help each other.
 Academic freedom is a matter of course in our organization, but this special right is not a license for undesirable behavior or for treating others with disrespect.
 Everyone deserves respect.
 Valuing each other and giving each other space ensures a safe working and study environment.
 Dealing with each other respectfully is the basis of good collaboration.

 Academic freedom and (scientific) integrity benefit from constant attention to independence.
 After all, a discussion about someone’s independence harms public support for scientific research and makes you personally vulnerable.
 The same applies to situations in which you are involved in the purchase of products or services.

 Tilburg University strives to spend as much money as possible on education and research.
 Company assets are in most cases financed with public money.
 Allowing colleagues, fellow students, and guests to use company assets as well should be handled carefully, efficiently, lawfully, and transparently.
 Therefore, lending out company assets is not supposed to happen.